Why is an ERISA long-term disability policy worth more to you than social security disability?

-So why is it that an ERISA long term disability plan will give you more money in the long run than social security disability will?
-Well the answer is simple.
-Each long term disability insurance contract has different terms and different pay rates.
-From experience, some policies that will pay you only 60% of your pre-injury wage.
+So why is it that an ERISA long-term disability plan will give you more money in the long run than social security disability will?
+Well, the answer is simple.
+Each long-term disability insurance contract has different terms and different pay rates.
+From experience, some policies will pay you only 60% of your pre-injury wage.
 In other cases, some policies will pay up to 80% of your pre-injury wage.
 Most will fall somewhere in the middle between those two, but the higher the percentage, the more valuable it is to you and the better policy it is for you.

 But if you compare that to what most people get on social security disability, most people are only getting probably between a thousand and $2,000 per month on social security disability.
 But if you made $6,000 a month at your employer before you became disabled, then your disability benefit could be up to $4,000 a month.
 That’s a huge benefit for you to be able to get in addition to any other benefits that you might be able to get.